 While a bachelor’s degree is not always required for a career in law enforcement, having a degree helps.
 Today, more and more police departments are requiring bachelor’s degrees than in the past.
 A bachelor’s degree in law enforcement provides the training and skills necessary to have a competitive edge when looking for jobs.
 Another advantage of a bachelor’s degree is more career opportunities, better pay, and job security.

 While police agencies vary in their qualifications nationwide, it is possible to become a police officer without a bachelor’s degree.
 Many police departments will accept previous work experiences or service in the United States armed service to satisfy qualifications.
 Additionally, some states allow candidates to join the police force with a high school diploma or equivalent.
-However, it is becoming more common that a bachelor’s degree in criminal justice-law enforcement gives you the advantage over other applicants.
+However, it is becoming more common that a bachelor’s degree in criminal justice-law enforcement gives you an advantage over other applicants.

 A law enforcement degree is worth your time, effort, and money if you are looking to advance in the field.
 Law enforcement professionals with bachelor’s degrees are able to climb the ladder quicker than those without.
 They may begin as an entry-level police officer and eventually land the chief of police position with education and experience.
 A bachelor’s in law enforcement also guarantees higher pay and more career opportunities.